 Lutecia also gets one as part of her sentence, reducing her rank from S to D.

 Prophecy Twist: A vaguely worded prophecy mentions the "destruction of the ship of law that guards the stars".
 Everyone assumes, given the seemingly easy conclusion of an earlier part referring to a disastrous terrorist attack, that this refers to even worse things to come if they're not averted.
 Turns out, it's referring to the ancient warship the Big Bad manages to excavate, thus prophesying that they'll manage to stop it.

-Rank Inflation: In season 1, the scale goes up to AAA.
-By StrikerS, Hayate is ranked SS, and Nanoha, Fate and Signum are all S-rankers.
+Rank Inflation: In Season 1, the scale goes up to AAA.
+By StrikerS, Hayate is ranked SS, and Nanoha, Fate and Signum are all S-ranked.